ShuhuaGao/MTCBCN/README.md

 - The source code of our algorithms is provided as a [Julia](https://julialang.org/) package in *./code/MCT*.
 - The examples in the paper are presented in *./script/example*.
+- The code has been tested with Julia 1.9.1.

 ## How to run the examples